 Core PADI Scuba Classes

-The Scuba Company teaches to the PADI standard, joining a world-wide organization with 25 million certifications, growing everyday.
+The Scuba Company teaches to the PADI standard, joining a worldwide organization with 25 million certifications and growing every day.
 Through PADI The Scuba Company offers a large variety of classes to provide certification from the most basic open water to the more advanced staff instructor positions.
-Getting started is easy, with a class that will introduce you into the world of diving and the specific set of skills associated with it.
-To continue with classes and further your certification, there are levels for recreational excellence as well as professional excellence.
-By getting certified, you will have the certification for life.
+Getting started is easy.
+PADI classes will introduce you to the world of diving, with levels ranging from recreational diver certifications to professional diver training.
+As the most recognizable scuba certification in the world, you can dive anywhere and be recognized as a trained diver.

 Open Water Scuba Certification

 In the PADI Open Water Diver (OWD) course, your adventure will begin.
-Being the worlds most recognizable scuba certification means you can take your certification with you anywhere in the world and be recognized.
-In the course, students will discover and review information about dive theory and equipment with a knowledgeable and passionate instructor.
-Following the classroom portion, students will spend time in the pool to perfect their skills.
+In the course, students will learn about dive theory and equipment from a knowledgeable and passionate instructor.
+Following the classroom portion, students spend time in the pool to perfect their skills.
 The final phase of certification comes in the form of dives in open water.
-When taking classes through The Scuba Company, you will go to the Blue Hole in Santa Rosa, NM to complete your open water dives.
-In addition to the pool time, you will complete four dives in the open water at Blue Hole.
+When taking classes through The Scuba Company, you will go to the Blue Hole in Santa Rosa, NM to complete your four open water dives.

-With the PADI Advanced Open Water Diver (AOWD), your adventure continues.
-This class provides with flexibility to choose your own specialties, based on your interests and what is available.
-Two dives are required though, deep and underwater navigation.
-Increase your knowledge, comfort and skill while enhancing your underwater experience.
+This class offers flexibility to choose your own specialties, based on your interests and what is available.
+Two dives are required deep and underwater navigation.
+Increase your knowledge, comfort, and skill while enhancing your underwater experience.
 The AOWD course includes five adventure dives, completed over one weekend.
 Expand your dive knowledge and become a better diver.

 This course is open to anyone twelve years of age and older.
-However, younger divers may not be able to participate in certain dives.
+Younger divers may not be able to participate in certain dives.

 Rescue Diver Certification

-In the Rescue Diver course you will learn how to both be a better diver and a better buddy.
+In the Rescue Diver course, you will learn how to both be a better diver and a better buddy.
 The Rescue Diver course is easily the most challenging, yet the most rewarding, class a diver can take.
-You will practice problem solving skills that will help you prevent and manage problems in the water.
-Additionally, you will learn how to self rescue yourself and panicked/ unresponsive divers, and recognize/ manage stress in other divers.
+You will practice problem-solving skills that will help you prevent and manage problems in the water.
+Additionally, you will learn how to rescue yourself and panicked/unresponsive other divers, and recognize/ manage stress in other divers.
 Your instructor may also offer the PADI Emergency Oxygen Provider specialty during any Rescue Diver classes.

 This course is open to anyone twelve years of age and older.
 You must also have completed the Underwater Navigation Adventure Dive and have CPR/ First Aid training within the last 24 months.